Jalopy-Tech/WUTF8Console/README.md

 This library allows a C++ console program to use all common C++ input commands to input with Unicode (UTF-8) in Windows.
 It works by replacing the standard commands with ones that handle UTF-16 input needed by Windows and automatically translating the input to UTF-8 for data types such as `std::string` and `char*`.
 The replacement commands include `cin >>` (operators and other methods), `getline()`,  and `scanf()`.
 Output commands from namespace *std* such as `cout <<` , `cerr <<` and `printf()` also work normally.

-Because this library allows both input and output in Unicode (UTF-8), modern IDEs such as [Embarcadero Dev-C++ 6.3](https://github.com/Embarcadero/Dev-Cpp),  [Code::Blocks](https://www.codeblocks.org/) and [Visual Studio](https://visualstudio.microsoft.com/) can be used instead old IDEs such as [Dev-C++ 5.2](https://sourceforge.net/projects/orwelldevcpp/).
+Because this library allows both input and output in Unicode (UTF-8), modern IDEs such as [Embarcadero Dev-C++ 6.3](https://github.com/Embarcadero/Dev-Cpp),  [Code::Blocks](https://www.codeblocks.org/) and [Visual Studio Code](https://code.visualstudio.com/) can be used instead old IDEs such as [Dev-C++ 5.2](https://sourceforge.net/projects/orwelldevcpp/).
 The IDE and console application won't be tied to a Windows locale coding page.

 The library has been designed to be cross-platform compatible, so that the same source code will compile on non-Windows platforms where the application will use the standard commands only.